Aanudebby/Crime-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/3c583e4c-5f4a-4a1a-9186-0874c6fa22a5)

 # Data modeling
  Data is organized by financial year, with a breakdown of various crime categories.
-It includes multiple levels such as offence codes, offence groups, and police force areas to ensure comprehensive crime coverage.Dimensions with which to break down the analysis were identified.
+It includes multiple levels such as offence codes, offence groups, and police force areas to ensure comprehensive crime coverage.
+Dimensions with which to break down the analysis were identified.
 Hence, new tables for identified dimensions were created.
-These included:
+These included:<br>

-Location Dimension
+Location Dimension<br>

-Date Dimension Table
+Date Dimension Table<br>

-Offence Dim Table
+Offence Dim Table<br>
-Additional features were created to give more robustness to the analysis.
+All attached to the Crime fact table.
 The data model was designed using the Star Schema where the different dimensions were connected to the Crime Fact table in a one-to-many relationship<br>

 ![image](https://github.com/user-attachments/assets/ef18b447-4935-4038-8e35-649eeedb7f31)